How To Choose the

 Before booking a workshop read about the experience of the leader.
 There are many very seasoned professional photographers who are now choosing to teach.

-I prefer to teach photography workshops in Thailand for a number of reasons.
+I prefer to teach photography workshops in Thailand for several reasons.
 I’ve spent my career pleasing corporate clients and editors with the photos they commissioned.
-Now I prefer to work on my own photography and share my passion with others.
+Now I prefer to work on my photography and share my passion with others.

 My decades of having to provide photos in whatever situation, lighting or weather conditions has been a wonderful experience.
 This allows me to teach many skills and styles in any location.

 Not all photography workshops are run by independent photographers.
 Some are working for larger, sometimes international, larger companies.
 These companies are generally profit-oriented and hire inexperienced, younger photographers as teachers.

 Someone running their own business is more likely to be enthusiastic and passionate.
 An older photographer is more likely to have ample experience, but not always.
 It pays to check out their bio and look at the photographs as well.

 A good portfolio of work on a website is usually a clear idea as to the skills and experience a photographer possesses.
 Look for galleries of work and at the photos throughout a photography workshop website.
 If you like what you see, this is a good indication.
 Be careful though to check they are not stock photos that have been purchased to populate the website.

 Often photographers will write a blog and may even have articles published on other websites.
 Reading their stuff will provide you with a good idea as to how well they communicate.

 Many famous photographers have been offering workshops for years.
 National Geographic photography workshops are taught by the men and women who fill the magazine’s pages.
 Naturally, they are talented and experienced.